alexreyes/Celo-Crowdfunding-Tutorial/README.md

 Just like that, we've created a smart contract which will allow for crowdfunding in Celo.
 The full source code is available on Github [here](https://github.com/alexreyes/Celo-Crowdfunding-Tutorial).

 Hopefully creating this smart contract has given you a sense of what's possible.
-Without too much hassle and infrastructure, we're able to accept payments and help users coordinate towards raising money for a project they want to support.
+Without too much hassle and infrastructure setup, we're able to use this contract to accept payments and help users coordinate towards raising money for a project they want to support.

 In the next tutorial, we will discuss deploying the contracts to the Celo network!

 **Note**: This tutorial and smart contract is based on the [contracts for Coperacha](https://github.com/Alex-Neo-Projects/Coperacha-contracts) an app built by the tutorial author.
-If you want to see these contracts being used in a mobile app, you can see an example of that [here](https://github.com/Alex-Neo-Projects/Coperacha-app)
+If you want to see these contracts being used in a mobile app, you can see an example of that [here](https://github.com/Alex-Neo-Projects/Coperacha-app).